bsalehe/pipeline_canker_cherry/README.md

 In the second phase the pipeline is expected to do the following:
 - Taking the output from Prokka and use them to predict potential T3SS effectors.
-- Predicting prophage genomic islands, finding whether there are orthologoues and perform phylogenetic analysis.
-The aim is to identify genomic island regions and predicting availability of phages in the annotated sequences.
-Genomic islands identification is done by using islandPath DIMOB (https://github.com/brinkmanlab/islandpath) tool which is an integrated method of the islandviewer (https://www.pathogenomics.sfu.ca/islandviewer/browse/) tool.
-The prediction of prophage is done by using phispy tool (https://github.com/linsalrob/PhiSpy).
-To work with the tool properly the LOCUS part of the gbk annotation files from prokka was modified using script files 'modify_locus_genbank.sh' and 'modify_locus_genbank.py'.
-The script 'phage_analysis.sh' is used to predict prophages and it was integrated in the pipeline with its script files named 'pipeline_phase3_phage.sh' and 'pipeline_phase3_phage_ref_strains.sh'
+- Predicting prophages, genomic islands, and orthologoues analysis.
+Genomic islands identification is done by using IslandViewer 4 (https://www.pathogenomics.sfu.ca/islandviewer/http_api/) integrated within genomicislands.sh script.
+The prediction of prophage is done by using PHASTER.
 The OrthoFinder 2.5.4 (https://github.com/davidemms/OrthoFinder/releases/tag/2.5.4) was used to perform the orthologous analysis.

 ## General location for pipeline Outputs